Indianapolis International Airport: Recent years

 A new 1.2 e6sqft midfield passenger terminal, which cost $1.1 billion, opened in 2008 between the airport's two parallel runways, southwest of the previous terminal and the crosswind runway.
 A new FAA Air Traffic Control Tower (ATCT) and Terminal Radar Approach Control (TRACON) building, the second tallest in the United States, opened in April 2006, the first component of the long-planned midfield complex.
 The Weir Cook Terminal itself opened for arriving flights on the evening of November 11, 2008, and for departures the following morning.
 HOK was its master designer, with AeroDesign Group (a joint venture of CSO Architects, SchenkelShultz Architecture, and ARCHonsortium) serving as the architect of record.
 Aviation Capital Management (Indianapolis), a subsidiary of BSA LifeStructures, was the airport's program manager.
 Hunt/Smoot Midfield Builders, a joint venture of Hunt Construction Group and Smoot Construction was the construction manager.
 Thornton Tomasetti was the terminal's structural engineer along with Fink, Roberts and Petrie.
 Syska Hennessy was the mechanical, electrical, & plumbing engineer.
 In 2021, a six-person panel of Indianapolis members of the American Institute of Architects (AIA) identified the Col. H. Weir Cook Terminal among the ten most "architecturally significant" buildings completed in the city since World War II.

 A 183 acre, 22 MW solar farm consisting of 87,478 solar panels is located at the approach end of runway 5R.
 As of late 2025, it is the largest airport solar farm in the world.
 The airport plans to further expand solar capacity by covering the parking lots with solar canopies as part of its goal to be energy self-sufficient and carbon-neutral.

 In August 2017, Allegiant Air announced it would open a $40 million aircraft base at the airport that would begin operations in February of the following year.
 The facility was to create 66 high-paying jobs by the end of year and house two Airbus aircraft.

 On August 16, 2019, the Indianapolis Airport Authority announced a $76 million plan to expand the terminal parking garage.
 The airport's existing parking garage, which opened with the new terminal in 2008, had an existing 5,900 public parking spaces and 1,200 rental car spaces.
 The five-story expansion began construction in fall 2022 with F.A.
 Wilhelm as the general contractor to build the 500000 sqft expansion, giving the airport an extra 500 public parking spots and 1,000 rental car spaces including the installation of a solar canopy that spanning the entire addition.
 The expansion opened in early 2024.

+In May 2020, Contour Airlines announced it would open an aircraft base at the airport that would begin operations in October 2021, launching three new unserved domestic routes.
+The facility was to create 55 high-paying jobs by the end of 2023, and house 2 regional jets.
+In 2022, Contour later announced that they would end operations at IND due to the COVID-19 pandemic.